We have a confession.

 Most Fun: Southside Junction

 There seems to always be something fun going on at Southside Junction and Taphouse.
 Live music, trivia, wing night, holiday parties and more!
 Of course, with a great selection of beer and yummy noshes like the popular fry board (a combo of every kind of French fry imaginable), it not terribly surprising that everyone there is having a good time.
-Currently, party size and seating restrictions apply to all restaurants.

 Most Creative Menu: Wanderlust Creativefoods